Remembering Pat Tillman 15 Years After His Death

 Following his death, Pat Tillman was awarded the Silver Star, Purple Heart, and other honors.
 Sen. John McCain delivered the eulogy at Tillman’s nationally televised memorial service.

-As demonstrated by reporting, Jon Krakauer’s biography Where Men Win Glory, and the 2010 documentary The Tillman Story, much of what was initially reported about Tillman, and his death, was false.
+As demonstrated by reporting, Jon Krakauer’s biography Where Men Win Glory, and the 2010 documentary The Tillman Story, much of what was initially reported about Tillman and his death were false.
 While it was represented immediately afterward that Tillman had been killed by the enemy, later investigations revealed that Tillman had died in a friendly fire incident, and the Army actively covered up the circumstances of his death.

 On this day in 2004, we lost the great Pat Tillman.
 This is his story https://t.co/HfqABnX1dZ pic.twitter.com/NPOlnUMmdj